Like to schedule a visit?

 "Students learn history by doing history" ... ohiohistory.org

 National History Day is a year-long academic program focused on historical research, interpretation and creative expression for 6th- to 12th-grade students.
 By participating in NHD, students become writers, filmmakers, web designers, playwrights and artists as they create unique contemporary expressions of history.
 More than half a million middle and high school students participate annually.
+Learn more about the scope and reach of NHD from their website!

 At CCS, NHD has been fully integrated into the curriculum for 8th and 11th graders.
 At the beginning of each school year, students choose a historical topic that fits the annual NHD theme and spend the year going through the research process.
 Students can choose to create an exhibit, documentary, website, or performance.